 The Big Picture

-By scheduling your home energy audit for winter prep, you can help ensure that your home is operating at maximum efficiency.
+By scheduling your home energy check-up for winter prep, you can help ensure that your home is operating at maximum efficiency.
 It will also help make sure that your family is safe and warm all winter.
-Finally, you’ll know that your house will hold up to the elements of a Colorado mountain winter.
-A home energy audit is one of the easiest ways to make sure you have all your bases covered for the winter to come.
+Finally, you’ll know that your house will hold up to the elements of a Colorado winter.
+A home energy check-up is one of the easiest ways to make sure you have all your bases covered for the winter to come.